6 ways workflow automation benefits your business

 2. Better possibilities for strategic thinking

-Furthermore, the additional time unlocked by workflow automation can be utilised by management teams to guide their companies forward.
+Furthermore, the additional time unlocked by workflow automation can be utilized by management teams to guide their companies forward.
 Rather than be caught up in the minutiae of manual tasks, business leaders can concentrate on the bigger picture.

 In addition, access to a solution that consistently monitors workflow performance allows companies to harness this insight for data-driven decisions.
 Instead of relying on gut instinct or guesswork, teams will have the information they require to determine their next steps.